m-mizutani/dns-gazer/README.md

 2015-10-11T02:40:12+00:00	dns-gazer.dns.tx	{"client_addr": "10.139.96.169", "client_port": 53684, "query": [{"name": "bf-pro-front.cloudapp.net.", "section": "question", "type": "A"}], "query_ts": 1.44453e+09, "reply": [{"name": "bf-pro-front.cloudapp.net.", "section": "question", "type": "A"}, {"data": "23.100.102.231", "name": "bf-pro-front.cloudapp.net.", "section": "answer", "type": "A"}], "reply_ts": 1.44453e+09, "server_addr": "210.196.3.183", "server_port": 53, "status": "success", "tx_id": 23904}
 ```

-### Case 3: Printing not only DNS transaction logs but also "record logs" from `eth0` to stdout
+### Use case 3: Printing not only DNS transaction logs but also "record logs" from `eth0` to stdout

 "Record log" means logs per DNS record. dns-gazer splits a DNS query/reply to multiple records by `-R` optoin.
 The record logs are for log managemennt system based on non-nested dictionary data type, such as Graylog.
 The record logs don't have nested dictionary and array.